Tesla Model 3 gains 200kW charging upgrade

 A CCS adaptor will also be made available to purchase for Model S and Model X owners further down the line, eventually giving them the same third-party fast charging access should they want it.
 Prices for the adaptors are yet to be confirmed, but a figure of around €500 (£435) is expected.

 Charging network extensions

 The Tesla Supercharger network already stretches across 430 locations in 23 European countries, having grown by more than 30% in 2018.
-But even so, Tesla is keen to ensure that when the Model 3 arrives on this side of the Atlantic in 2019, owners aren’t kept waiting to charge their batteries.
+But even so, Tesla is keen to ensure that Model 3 owners aren’t kept waiting to charge their batteries.

 By adopting CCS charging on the Model 3 – as well as giving Model S and Model X owners optional CCS compatibility – Tesla drivers will soon have an extra 5,500 charging points to choose from throughout Europe.
 More than 1,000 of these can be found in the UK.

 According to Drew Bennett, Tesla’s head of global charging infrastructure, giving customers more choice is as much about offering peace of mind as it is about meeting demand.

 “As the Model 3 has expanded here in North America, the way we’re seeing people use charging is that the Supercharger network helps them feel comfortable,” he explains.
 “Just in case, right?
 They don’t know what they’re worried about, but the fact that there's an always-available, fast solution makes them feel a lot better.”

 Tesla anticipates that the majority of charging will continue to take place at home, where it’s usually most convenient for owners to plug in overnight.
 However, the company recognises that it can provide better “customer experience, capacity, availability and convenience” by embracing third-party charging networks.